What Is The Difference Between Passive Transport And Active Transport

 3. Draw Diagrams: Draw simple diagrams to illustrate the different types of transport.
 This will help you visualize the movement of molecules and the role of transport proteins.

 4. Use Mnemonics: Create mnemonics to remember the key differences between passive and active transport.
-For example, "Passive = No energy; Active = ATP."
+Here's one way to look at it: "Passive = No energy; Active = ATP."

 5. Explore Online Resources: Take advantage of the many online resources available, such as interactive simulations, videos, and animations.
 These resources can help you visualize transport processes in a dynamic and engaging way.